fedora-infra/maubot-pretix-invite/README.md

 ## Features
 - Can auth with pretix and fetch event attendees
 - Can bulk-invite attendees who havent yet been processed
+- can handle incoming webhooks from pretix for paid-for events and auto-invite those people to the event room(s)
+- can associate matrix rooms with events to (theoretically) invite users to multiple matrix rooms

 ## Dependencies